THIS DATE IN HISTORY: June 5

 2006: The Carolina Hurricanes make their second appearance in the Stanley Cup Final one to remember by rallying for a record-tying victory.

-The Hurricanes rally from down three goals for a 5-4 victory against the Edmonton Oilers in Game 1 at RBC Center.
+The Hurricanes rally from three goals down for a 5-4 victory against the Edmonton Oilers in Game 1 at RBC Center.
 Fernando Pisani, Chris Pronger (on the first successful penalty shot ever in the Final) and Ethan Moreau score to give the Oilers a 3-0 lead with less than three minutes remaining in the second period.
-But Rod Brind'Amour's goal before the period ends gives the Hurricanes a spark, and they take a 4-3 lead when Ray Whitney scores twice and Justin Williams once in the first 10:02 of the third.
+But a goal by Rod Brind'Amour before the period ends gives the Hurricanes a spark, and they take a 4-3 lead when Ray Whitney scores twice and Justin Williams once in the first 10:02 of the third.

-Alex Hemsky's goal at 13:31 ties the game 4-4.
-But less than 30 seconds later, the Oilers lose starting goaltender Dwayne Roloson, who has played every minute for them so far in the Stanley Cup Playoffs, after a collision leaves him with an injured right knee that knocks him out of the series.
-The injury also sets the stage for Brind'Amour's game-winner with 32 seconds left in the third period: Backup goaltender Ty Conklin misplays the puck behind his net, then throws a backhand pass that deflects off defenseman Jason Smith's stick and comes to Brind'Amour, who stuffs it into the empty net for the win.
+A goal by Ales Hemsky at 13:31 ties the game 4-4.
+But less than 30 seconds later, the Oilers lose starting goalie Dwayne Roloson, who has played every minute for them so far in the Stanley Cup Playoffs, after a collision leaves him with an injured right knee that knocks him out of the series.
+The injury also sets the stage for Brind'Amour's game-winner with 32 seconds left in the third period: Ty Conklin, Roloson's replacement, misplays the puck behind his net, then throws a backhand pass that deflects off the stick of Oilers defenseman Jason Smith and comes to Brind'Amour, who stuffs it into the empty net for the win.

 "I think there was a little mix-up about who was going to get it, and obviously the goalie is behind the net," Brind'Amour said.
 "It was just a matter of flipping it into the net."